Why Ignoring Warning Signs Costs $40K: The Prevention Mistake That Destroys 6 Months of Progress

 Every time you catch a warning early and prevent a crisis, document it:

 This becomes your pattern database.
-After 6-8 near-miss entries, you’ll see your personal warning patterns - the specific signals that consistently precede problems in your business.
-You’ll detect them faster, trust them more, and act on them sooner.
+After six to eight near-miss entries, you’ll recognize your personal warning patterns—the specific signals that consistently show up before problems hit your business.
+You’ll catch them faster, trust them more, and act sooner.

-Tool: Notion page titled “Near-Miss Library.”
-One entry per caught warning.
+Tool: Create a Notion page titled “Near-Miss Library.”
+Log one entry for every warning you catch.
 This is worth more than any business book you’ll read this year.

-What you get: a customized detection system built from your own business data, not generic advice.
-This is the difference between a generic early warning checklist and one that actually catches your specific failure patterns 6 weeks early.
+You’ll get a customized detection system built from your own business data instead of generic advice.
+This separates a generic early warning checklist from one that actually catches your specific failure patterns six weeks early.

 How to Know It’s Working: